Arechis II of Benevento: Political activities

 Arechis was Duke when Charlemagne conquered the north Italian Lombard kingdom in 774.
 Although Arechis refused to submit when Charlemagne made himself king of the Lombards, Benevento was left largely unmolested.
 That same year Arechis adopted the title of "prince of Benevento".
 He also issued a handful of laws.
 Both these acts were probably intended as a gesture of defiance against Charlemagne—until this time only the Lombard kings had enacted laws.
 Since Charlemagne now styled himself king of the Lombards, Arechis was effectively rejecting Charlemagne's right to this title.

 In November 774, immediately after being solemnly crowned Prince, Arechi II decided to send members of the Cortisani and Baccari families to occupy the middle area of the Biferno river, naming them as gestalds, the official royal authority in the area.

 In 776, Arechis was probably involved in a Lombard conspiracy to throw off Frankish domination.
 Charlemagne successfully crushed this revolt, which was mostly focused in northeastern Friuli.
 Arechis did not seem to have provided much practical support for the rebellion and Charlemagne was forced to hurry back north of the Alps, rather than dealing with Arechis.
 Once again, geographical distance had protected Arechis from the Franks.

-Arechis' Beneventan state continued to skirmish with and try to seize territory from the neighbouring Byzantine duchy of Naples.
+Arechis's Beneventan state continued to skirmish with and try to seize territory from the neighbouring Byzantine duchy of Naples.
 At some point, however, perhaps in the mid-780s, Arechis reached an agreement with the Duke of Naples set out in a document called a pactum.
 This agreement sets forth detailed provisions dealing with landholding and dispute settlement.
 It may have been intended to relieve Benevento, which was facing the looming Frankish threat.